Averylamp/Dear-Watson/README.md

 ### See Highlights of Your Day
 ![](readme_images/highlights.png)

-You can view your past entries
+You can view any of your previous entries to refresh your memory of the events that day and how you felt.
+Additionally, you can see a graph of your emotions over time.